 Meghan O'Rourke is Slate's culture critic and an advisory editor (and was the magazine's culture editor from 2002-06).
 Before joining the magazine, she worked as an editor at The New Yorker.
 She is the author of Halflife, a book of poems, and her writing and poetry have appeared in Slate, The New Yorker, The Nation, the New Republic, the New York Times, Best American Poetry, and other publications.
 A graduate of Yale University, she holds an MFA in poetry from Warren Wilson College.
 She lives in Brooklyn, where she grew up.

-Mike Pesca is the host of Slate’s upcoming daily podcast.
+Mike Pesca is the host of Slate’s daily podcast The Gist.
 He was an NPR correspondent for more than 10 years, most of which were spent covering sports.
-He has guest hosted the public radio programs On the Media, The Brian Lehrer Show, The Leonard Lopate Show, Science Friday, Left Right and Center, Bullseye, On Point, To the Point, All Things Considered, and Talk of the Nation.
+He has guest hosted the public radio programs On the Media, The Brian Lehrer Show, The Leonard Lopate Show, Science Friday, Left Right and Center, Bullseye, On Point, To the Point, All Things Considered, Talk of the Nation, and Wait Wait Don't Tell Me.
 He has won two Edward R. Murrow broadcasting awards and regularly appears on MSNBC and CNN.

 Charlie Powell has been contributing illustrations to Slate since 1996.
 He graduated from the California College of the Arts and has been an illustrator for 20 years.
 His work has appeared in many magazines and newspapers, including the New York Times, the Washington Post, BusinessWeek, Sports Illustrated, and Forbes.
 He recently illustrated a book for Scholastic, published in 2007.
 He lives in the mountains near Santa Cruz, Calif., with his wife, Jessica; daughter, Corrina; and son, Owen.